fabriziotappero/30_day_challange_cpp/README.md

 Here are my solutions for the last 15 or so days.
 The first weeks are actually quite trivial.

+## DAY 21: C++ Generics
+Today we're discussing Generics.
+Write a single generic function named *printArray*.
+This function must take an array of generic elements as a parameter (the exception to this is C++, which takes a vector).
+The locked Solution class in your editor tests your function.

+    21-generics.cpp

 ## DAY 22: Binary Search Trees - Height
 The height of a binary search tree is the number of edges between the tree's root and its furthest leaf.
 You are given a pointer, root, pointing to the root of a binary